Matrix majorization in large samples: Matrix majorization

-Our goal is now to apply Theorem~\ref{thm:Fritz8.6} to $S^d$ in order to obtain sufficient and generically necessary conditions for asymptotic and catalytic matrix majorization.
+Our goal is now to apply Theorem~\ref{thm:Fritz8.6} to $S^d$ in order to obtain sufficient and generically necessary conditions for large-sample and catalytic matrix majorization.
 Here and throughout this subsection, let us write